How are ETFs Taxed in India?

 copyToClipboard

 Exchange-traded funds, or ETFs, were launched in India in 2002.
-Since then, ETFs have become one of the most popular investment options for many investors because of their fundamental structure.
+Since then, ETFs have become a popular investment instrument for many investors because of their fundamental structure.

 ETFs are a basket or a portfolio of diversified securities that can be traded on the stock exchange.
 The majority of ETFs track an underlying index and can be divided into three categories – equity, gold, and others.